aashish-dhiman/Authorisation/README.md

 - LEVEL 3: Using md5 library for hashing the password.
 - LEVEL 4: Using bcrypt library to hash password using a random salt value for each password hash.
 - LEVEL 5: Using Passport js Local Authentication.
 Uses Passport's middleware and helper functions, such as passport.authenticate(), req. isAuthenticated(), and req.user, to handle authentication and access control within your routes.
+- LEVEL 6: Implemented Passport.js Google OAuth 2.0 strategy which enables your Node.js application to authenticate users using their Google accounts.
+By leveraging the Google OAuth 2.0 API, you can allow users to sign in to your application using their Google credentials and access their Google profile information.

 ## Features